Emergence of Fermi-liquid and BCS physics in overdoped cuprates: Introduction

 \end{itemize}

-The perspective presented here is quite different than a widely discussed perspective in which optimal doping is associated with a quantum critical point whose influence dominates large portions of the phase diagram.\cite{wangchubukov,tailleferreview,subirreviewqcp} Our perspective does not preclude the existence of one or more quantum critical points with $p_c\lesssim p_{opt}$.
-However, it assumes that no putative critical fluctuations play an essential role in the SC pairing, at least for $p\gtrsim p_{opt}$.

-{\bf The main point:} It is the primary purpose of this paper to critically asses the validity of this weak coupling perspective as it relates to the overdoped cuprates.
-(While most theoretical studies of the cuprates have emphasized more exotic, strong coupling aspects of the problem, there is a significant subset that overlap either in some details or in perspective with the present approach \cite{myreview,chakravarty_hidden_2001,laughlin_hartree-fock_2014,Peter1,Peter2,scalapino0,scalapino1,scalapino2,dunghaiandseamus}.)
-Specifically, we identify the experimental evidence that supports this perspective, and perhaps more importantly observations that clearly contradict it.
-For example, several families of cuprates exhibit the ``boomerang effect,'' where $T_\theta$ decreases with increasing $p$ such that it remains comparable to $T_c$ throughout the overdoped regime\cite{uemura_universal_1989,UemuraBoomerang,bozovic_dependence_2016,lemberger}.
-Moreover, when superconductivity is suppressed with a high magnetic field, ``strange metal'' behavior (as opposed to the expected Fermi-liquid behavior) is seen throughout the overdoped range of $p$ \cite{cooper_anomalous_2009,proust_heat_2002}.
-We will discuss reasons to think that these features---those that challenge our perspective when taken at face value---are the consequence of intrinsic alloy-disorder.
+Our primary purpose is to critically assess the validity of a weak-coupling approach to the overdoped cuprates.
+(Although most theoretical studies of the cuprates have emphasized more exotic, strong-coupling aspects of the problem, there is a subset of studies that overlap either in some details or in perspective with the present approach \cite{myreview,chakravarty_hidden_2001,laughlin_hartree-fock_2014,Peter1,Peter2,scalapino0,scalapino1,scalapino2,dunghaiandseamus,normanperspective}.)
+Specifically, we identify the experimental evidence that supports our viewpoint and, perhaps more importantly, the observations that clearly contradict it.
+For example, several families of cuprates exhibit the `boomerang effect', where the superfluid phase stiffness (written in temperature units as $T_\theta$) decreases as the doped hole concentration ($p$) increases, such that $T_\theta$ remains comparable to $T_{\textrm c}$ throughout the overdoped regime and thus `turns around' when plotted parametrically as a function of $p$ on a $T_\theta$--\Tc plot \cite{uemura_universal_1989,UemuraBoomerang,bozovic_dependence_2016,lemberger}.
+Moreover, when superconductivity is suppressed with a high magnetic field, strange metal behaviour (as opposed to the expected Fermi-liquid behaviour) is seen throughout the overdoped regime \cite{cooper_anomalous_2009,proust_heat_2002}.
+We will discuss reasons to think that these features are the consequence of intrinsic, substitutional disorder.

-Along these lines, we present evidence that the apparent failures of the weak-coupling perspective are less pronounced in materials in which such intrinsic disorder is arguably weaker.
-The sketched phase diagram moreover stands as a falsifiable prediction - if experiments are carried out in materials with less intrinsic disorder (e.g. stoichiometric crystals) and they fail to produce results that are increasingly consistent with the sketched phase diagram, then the underlying theory cannot be correct.

-Another outcome of our discussion will be to adduce evidence---under the assumption that the weak-coupling analysis is reasonable for $p > p_{opt}$---that the pairing interaction does not support the idea that a putative quantum critical point at $p^*\sim p_{opt}$ plays a significant role in superconductivity.
-This argument complements an earlier argument\cite{bozovic_dependence_2016} supporting the same conclusion based on the smooth doping dependence of the superfluid response of LSCO for a range of $p$ from $p_{opt}$ to the edge of the superconducting dome.